tejalgoyal2/tejalgoyal2/README.md

 ---

 ```
-MEng student at UVic · Cybersecurity co-op by day · ML systems by night
+MEng Applied Data Science @ UVic (graduating Apr 2026) · Security & ML
 I break things to understand how to protect them — and build tools to make that process visible.
-Currently: applying to jobs, yelling at Ferrari race strategy, considering opening a bakery instead.
+On the side, I'm seriously considering whether a bakery would be less stressful.
 ```

-> **If you're hiring** — I'm looking for full-time security/ML roles starting mid-2026.
-> If you're not hiring — we can still talk about why Ferrari keeps doing this to us.

 ---